avatao-content/tfwconnector/java/README.md

 ## How to build

-There are two main options to build this package:
+There are two options to build this package:
   1. Use `mvn clean compile assembly:single` command to build it with every single dependency into a fat jar file, then use it as a classpath.
   2. You can add this maven project to another maven project as dependency.

 ## What is important?

 The TFWConnector uses the `ObjectNode` class to parse JSON messages.
-You have to import first Jackson to use it.
-The Connector has connect()-close() methods.
-To use it, you have to connect() first, but never forget to use close() in the end of your operations.
+You have to import Jackson first to use it.
+The Connector has `connect()` and `close()` methods.
+To use it, you have to `connect()` first, but never forget to use `close()` in the end of your operations.